 Tangible, physical products would be relatively more comfortable to symbolise.
 In comparison, abstract, intangible products or services do normally require more creativity, but a good professional designer can do it.
 Therefore, the logo and the company name should work together to create credibility.
 Some names, like, Book Depository, already express what the company does but others like, for example, Habasco, do not, and, on that account, need a complement to represent their business service.
 Here we are mainly talking about small/medium companies.
 Of course, those rules do not apply so rigidly to big companies (such as Coca-Cola, Apple, and Nike) where most people recognise what product or service they represent.

 United Way logo, designed by Saul Bass, symbolising “helping hands” and “hope”

 Logos must be designed to communicate a company’s trustworthy traits

 It gets a bit trickier.
-As a consequence, you will need to translate trustworthy traits as a design element.
-And, besides that, all companies, as we mentioned before, will have its own planned and defined credibility traits.
+Therefore, you will need to translate trustworthy traits as a design element.
+And, besides that, all companies, as we mentioned before, will have their own planned and defined credibility traits.
 Thus, their own unique credibility-based logo design.
 Or, in other words, their unique way to project the company as credible to achieve its business goals.

 Colours used in logo design must convey credibility

 In addition, colours must be selected to match the trustworthy traits.
-On a previous blog, we examined the values of colours to logo design.
+In a previous blog, we examined the values of colours in logo design.
 Usually, colours emphasise traits that are related to the companies’ messages.
-It means that working with credibility-based logos strategy implies working with the desired traits even in colour.
+It means that working with a credibility-based logos strategy implies working with the desired traits even in colour.
 For instance, in our culture, some connotations between colours and communication are:

 WHY LOGOS MATTER TO YOUR BUSINESS